facebook/react-native/docs/Tutorial.md

   },
 ```

-And here's the modified this.setState in the response handler in fetchData:
+And here is the modified `fetchData` method that updates the state accordingly:

 ```javascript
   fetchData: function() {